-The fiscal year 2023 Annual Report results from work by Retirement Systems staff and outside advisors and the leadership the Retirement Systems Board provides us.
+The fiscal year 2024 Annual Report results from the work of all Retirement Systems staff and outside advisors and the leadership provided by the Retirement Systems Board.
 The intention is to provide complete and reliable information, comply with the legislative and industry reporting requirements, and, most importantly, help our members learn more about the financial status of their retirement system.

-The Retirement System staff wants to thank each of the board members, active and retired members, outside advisors, and the Kansas City, Missouri Police Department for all your contributions towards the successful operation of the Civilian Employees' Retirement System.
+The Retirement System staff wants to thank each of the board members, active and retired members, outside advisors, and the Kansas City, Missouri Police Department for all your contributions towards the successful operation of the Police Retirement System.